 Set the background image by dragging an image file onto the well or by clicking the Choose... button.
 The background image determines the size of the layout.
-If you do not specify a background image, DropDMG uses a plain white background with dimensions 640×480 .
+If you do not specify a background image, DropDMG uses a plain white background with dimensions $640 \times 480$ .

-Note: It is recommended that you design your background image such that it looks good if the bottom 20 pixels are hidden.
-This is because Mac OS X does not allow the disk image to control whether the window's status bar is shown, and the status bar consumes space that would otherwise be available for the window's content.
-DropDMG sets the window size such that, if the user has the status bar turned off, the Finder will show the full background image; if the status bar is turned on, the Finder will show all but the bottom 20 pixels.
+Note: It is recommended that you design your background image such that it looks good if the bottom 43 pixels are hidden.
+This is because Mac OS X does not allow the disk image to control whether the window's status bar (20 pixels) or path bar (23 pixels) are shown, and the bars consume space that would otherwise be available for the window's content.
+DropDMG sets the window size such that, if the user has the bars turned off, the Finder will show the full background image; if both the bars are turned on, the Finder will show all but the bottom 43 pixels.